-Email Sign-up Sheets are also to be notified]: on the first line of your email.
+Email Sign-up Sheets Library Floral Arrangement are also to be notified]: on the first line of your email.
 When you reply to an email, it is very helpful if you will format your email so that it includes the original email below your reply.
 Optional Email: FCGC maintains a list of those who would like to receive optional email [jokes & things, prayer requests and political action].
 If you would like to be included on any of these mailing lists, please send your request to the club president.
 From time to time it is necessary to request that volunteers sign up for a special project via email.
 It is recommended that all sign-up sheets emailed to the membership request that the email buddy reply for their phone buddy.
 If you need a sign-up sheet distributed and don't have email, please contact our Internet Liaison to create and distribute it for you.
 Also see email instructions above.
-Library Floral FCGC members volunteer to create an arrangement using dried & Arrangement silk flowers for a monthly or seasonal display in the Floral City Library.
+FCGC members volunteer to create an arrangement using dried & silk flowers for a monthly or seasonal display in the Floral City Library.
 The creator of the arrangement may also include a "Created by: {your name}" card.
 The arrangement should be made prior to our regular meeting date, place it in the library before the meeting, pick up the previous arrangement and bring it back to the meeting.
 If you would like to create an arrangement please notify the club president.
-Raffle Ways & Means will provide a plant, arrangement, or garden related Kanic item for the monthly raffle.
+Raffle Ways & Means will provide a plant, arrangement, or garden related item for the monthly raffle.
 Tickets for the raffle may be purchased from W&M table upon arrival at each meeting or at the break.
-CKETS Money raised is used to pay for the item raffles and for the general The state of the s fund.
-F Petal Power Award CGC AWARDS PRESENTED TO MEMBERS The Potel Power Award is also a rotating award greated by Maria retai rower Award The Petal Power Award is also a rotating award created by Marie Jones.
+Money raised is used to pay for the item raffles and for the general fund.
+F CGC AWARDS PRESENTED TO MEMBERS Petal Power Award The Petal Power Award is also a rotating award created by Marie Jones.
 This is presented to any member, chosen by the previous recipient, for outstanding service.
 The award is kept for a month and then the person who received it chooses the following recipient.
 Awards Banquet The Awards Banquet is held in May of each year for the purpose of recognizing all the hard work of our Officers, Committee Chair, Committee Members, and volunteers who labored throughout the year to achieve our goals and complete our projects.
-Life Membership Criteria: Award Served as an officer Served as a standing committee chairman May have served as an event chairman May have served at District and or State level as office, committee chairman, member of a committee. • Contributes to the work of club projects or may contribute financially if unable to serve on work groups, such as Adoptahwy, plant sale, gardens and etc. Has sustained active participation and membership for a minimum of 5 years.
+Life Membership Award Criteria: Served as an officer Served as a standing committee chairman May have served as an event chairman May have served at District and or State level as office, committee chairman, member of a committee.
+Contributes to the work of club projects or may contribute financially if unable to serve on work groups, such as Adoptahwy, plant sale, gardens and etc. Has sustained active participation and membership for a minimum of 5 years.